 In addition, the participations are not subject to the reporting obligations set out in Article 8 of Regulation (EU) 2020/852.
 The Funds have assessed the possibility to collect KPIs relating to the Taxonomy from participations.
-However, information gathered does not allow to draw conclusions on the alignment of the Funds' investments with the EU Taxonomy.
-Consequently, no investment is qualified as Taxonomy-aligned to date.
+However, information

 EMZ is committed to improving the quality and transparency of data and reporting.
 When data becomes available and/or more reliable, the alignment of investments with Taxonomy will be assessed.